Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 </p>

-Next we will navigate to the position of the SNP we are checking on, recall this SNP was at position 3668514.
+Next we need to navigate to the position of the alternate allele we want to verify, recall this SNP was at position 3668514.
 Type `chr20:2668514` into the position window and hit enter.
 This will automatically center the position of interest on your screen.
 You can see that the alternate allele (G) is present in the *ADDAM33* gene and all but one read at this position carry the SNP, thus it is very unlikely that this SNP is due to a sequencing error.

 <p align="center">
 <img src="../figures/IGV_vcfPosition.png" title="" alt="context"